XMUDM/GENET/readme.md

 pip install -r requirements.txt         # Install requirements with pip
 ```
 ### Datasets
-We have provide the preprocessed Books datasets in the data/ folder.
+We have provided the preprocessed Books datasets in the data/ folder.
 Please unzip the amazon.zip file before running the code.
+We have also provided the pre-trained model in the save/model/ folder.
+Please unzip them.

 ### Quick start